Bruce-A-R/Optical_Detectors_Assignment/README.md

 # What the script will do

-Using data from the F336W and F555W filter images, this script will combine  will create a catalog of stars with shared coordinates across both
+Using data from the F336W and F555W filter images, this script will median-combine each set of filter images to one per filter.
+This will get rid of (most) any cosmic rays.
+Then peaks are detected in one image and catagorized as stars or not (passing or failing checks).
+The list of peak coordinates is checked in the second image, then a final catalog of stars is produced of sources that look like stars at the same coordinates in both images.

+Photometery is performed to get the fluxes, aparent magnitudees, and absolute magnitues of the stars.

+An HR diagram is made of M(F336 - F555) by MF336 for units of both apparent and absolute magnitude.

+Histograms of the FWHM of detected peaks are also made.

 # Contents:
 1. "data/" includes the folders F336W and F555W which include 3 fits files of images taken in theose respective filters (taken from brightspace).